ReVanced-Extended-Community/Community-Guides/youtube/guide-for-beginners.md

 **Looking for screenshots/more information about the ReVanced Extended patches?
-[Check out this repository!](https://github.com/ReVanced-Extended-Community/Patches-Documentation#patches-documentation)**
+[Check out this repository! (under updates)](https://github.com/ReVanced-Extended-Community/Patches-Documentation#patches-documentation)**

-**Last updated by /u/SpacellaryUS on 05/September/2023.**
+**Last updated by /u/SpacellaryUS on 09/September/2023.**